Music of the Soviet Union: Stalin's Second Revolution of 1932

 The year 1932 marked a new cultural movement of Soviet nationalism.
 The party pursued its agenda through the newly founded Union of Soviet Composers, a division of the Ministry of Culture.
 Musicians who hoped to gain the financial support of the Communist Party were obligated to join the USC.
 Composers were expected to present new works to the organization to be approved before publication.
 The USC stated that this process aimed to guide young musicians to successful careers.
 Thus, through the USC, the Communist Party was able to control the direction of new music.

 Stalin applied the notion of socialist realism to classical music.
-Maxim Gorky had first introduced socialist realism in a literary context in the early 20th century.
+Maxim Gorky first introduced socialist realism in a literary context in the early 20th century.
 Socialist realism demanded that all mediums of art convey the struggles and triumphs of the proletariat.
 It was an inherently Soviet movement: a reflection of Soviet life and society.
 Composers were expected to abandon Western progressivism in favor of simple, traditional Russian and Soviet melodies.
 In 1934, Prokofiev wrote in his diary about the compositional necessity for a "new simplicity," a new lyricism that he believed would be a source of national pride for the Soviet people.
 Peter and the Wolf is a good illustration of the kind of consonance that existed between Prokofiev's artistic vision and Soviet ideals.
 Additionally, music served as a powerful propaganda agent, as it glorified the proletariat and the Soviet regime.
-Stalin's greatness became a theme of countless Soviet songs, a trend of which he attempted to stop on more than one occasion.
+Stalin's greatness became a theme of countless Soviet songs, a trend that he attempted to stop on more than one occasion.
 Communist ideals and promotion of the party were thus the foundations of this cultural movement.

 Ivan Dzerzhinsky's opera, Tikhii Don, composed in 1935 became the model for socialist realism in music.
 Upon seeing the opera, Stalin himself praised the work, as it featured themes of patriotism while using simple, revolutionary melodies.
 Composers were writing for a proletarian audience; Dzerzhinsky's Tikhii Don met this expectation.
 On the other hand, Shostakovich's opera, Lady Macbeth of the Mtsensk District, first performed in 1934, resulted in disaster for the prodigious composer.
 Although Shostakovich's work was initially critically well received, Stalin and the Communist Party found the opera's themes of a "pre-socialist, petty-bourgeois, Russian mentality" entirely inappropriate.
 Pravda, a state-sponsored newspaper, harshly criticized Shostakovich's opera.
 Thus, these two operas provided composers with an indication of the direction the Communist Party planned to lead Soviet music.
 Soviet music should have been music the common workingman could understand and take pride in.
 This marked a stark change in party policy from the unrestricted freedoms of the early Soviet years.